Robert M. Parker, Jr. - 28/08/2015

 About this WINE

-Château Angelus is one of the largest and most prestigious St-Emilion estates and was promoted to 1er grand cru classé status in the 1996 St-Emilion reclassification.
-Passionately managed for over four generations, Angelus is owned and run by two cousins, Hubert de Boüard de Laforest, and Jean-Bernard Grenie and is located in the centre-west of the St-Emilion appellation, due west of St-Emilion town.
+Château Angélus is one of the largest and most prestigious estates in St Emilion.
+It was promoted to Premier Grand Cru Classé A status in the 2012 reclassification.
+The de Boüard family has made wine here since 1782.
+The estate is now run by eighth-generation Stéphanie de Boüard-Rivoal, who took over from her father, Hubert de Boüard de Laforest, and uncle, Jean-Bernard Grenié, in 2012.
+It is located in centre-west of the St Emilion appellation, due west of the medieval town.

-Angelus's vineyards, 57.8 acres, situated less than a kilometer away from the famous St Emilion steeple, enjoys a perfect southerly-exposed slope - Cabernet Franc (which makes up 48% of the blend) is grown at the bottom of the slope, where the soil is sandier and warmer, while the Merlot (50% of the blend) is grown in the limestone-rich clay soils at the top of the slope.
-The wine is matured in 100% new oak for 18 months.
-Rich, concentrated and complex, Angelus needs at least five years of bottle age before it should be approached.
+Angélus’s 39 hectares of vineyards are situated less than a kilometre away from the famous St Emilion steeple.
+The site enjoys a perfect southerly-exposed slope.
+Cabernet Franc is grown at the bottom, where the soils are sandier and warmer; Merlot is grown in the limestone-rich clay soils at the top of the slope.

 St Emilion is one of Bordeaux's largest producing appellations, producing more wine than Listrac, Moulis, St Estèphe, Pauillac, St Julien and Margaux put together.
 St Emilion has been producing wine for longer than the Médoc but its lack of accessibility to Bordeaux's port and market-restricted exports to mainland Europe meant the region initially did not enjoy the commercial success that funded the great châteaux of the Left Bank.